-Use the sc_vasa_admin CLI command to set or display the VASA credentials. vCenter servers can then use these credentials to connect to Spectrum Connect and utilize VASA functions, as explained in "Registering Spectrum Connect as a storage provider on vCenter server" on page 100.
+Use the sc\vasa\admin CLI command to set or display the VASA credentials. vCenter servers can then use these credentials to connect to Spectrum Connect and utilize VASA functions, as explained in "Registering Spectrum Connect as a storage provider on vCenter server" on page 92.
 Use the required argument after the command, as specified in the following table.

-- Only one set of a username and a password can be used for the VASA credentials, which applies to all vCenter servers that require VASA functions. - All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "Setting the VASA credentials" on page 98.
+- Only one set of a username and a password can be used for the VASA credentials, which applies to all vCenter servers that require VASA functions. - All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "Setting the VASA" credentials" on page 90.

 Table 18.
 Arguments for sc_vasa_admin Argument Use after sc_vasa_admin to: set_secret -n <username> -p <password> or set_secretuser_name <username> user_password <password></password></username></password></username> Set the username and password that the VASA credentials should comprise.
-For example: sc_vasa_admin_set_secret -n johnvasa -p list_secret The secret key for the VASA Provider has been set successfully.
-Display the username of the currently defined VASA credentials.
+For example: sc_vasa_admin set_secret -n johnvasa -p The secret key for the VASA Provider has been set successfully.

+Table 18.
+Arguments for sc_vasa_admin (continued) Argument Use after sc_vasa_admin to: list_secret Display the username of the currently defined VASA credentials.
 For example: sc_vasa_admin list_secret Secret key username for the VASA Provider: johnvasa -h orhelp Display help information that is relevant to sc_vasa_admin .
 You can also display help for the set_secret argument if it is typed on the command line as well.